Android SDK Installation

 Adding the local repository

-Add the unzipped repository folder to the libs directory at the project level.
+Add the unzipped SDK folder to the libs directory at the project level.

 If the libs folder does not exist, create it.